BenJohnCarson/CV/README.md

 ## Portfolio

 **[Ready Steady Cocktail](https://github.com/BenJohnCarson/ready-steady-cocktail)**
-- web app born out of the desire to make cocktails with friends remotely
+- Web app born out of the desire to make cocktails with friends remotely
-- built with React, Gatsby and Firebase
+- Built with React, Gatsby and Firebase
-- allows multiple users to list and see shared ingredients in realtime
+- Allows multiple users to list and see shared ingredients in realtime

 **[Makers Academy Projects](https://github.com/BenJohnCarson/Makers-Academy)**
-- a multitude of solo and group projects completed while attending Makers Academy
+- A multitude of solo and group projects completed while attending Makers Academy

 ## Education